Does your skin ever seem extra sensitive?

 Or worse off, not really natural at all.

 PLUS, not all synthetic ingredients are harmful.
-Skincare is based on cosmetic CHEMISTRY, so there are some synthetic ingredients that make absolute sense in products AND also make a huge difference in protecting the skin like AHA’s, Vitamin C derivatives, hyaluronic acid (which is technically naturally occuring in the skin) and retinol to name a few.
+Skincare is based on cosmetic CHEMISTRY, so there are some synthetic ingredients that make absolute sense in products AND also make a huge difference in protecting the skin like AHA’s, Vitamin C, hyaluronic acid (which is technically naturally occurring in the skin) and retinol to name a few.

 Products like this can help to protect the health of your skin’s barrier function.